Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 4. Create a Firewall Rule to allow all traffic communication to and from the bastion host.
    1. Go to **'VPC Network'** > **'Firewall'**
    2. Enter the relevant details:
-         1. Name: allow-all-bastion
+         1. Name: *allow-all-bastion*
          2. Logs: Off
          3. Network: ocp-network
          4. Priority: 100
          5. Direction of Traffic: Ingress
          6. Action on Match: Allow
          7. Targets: Specified Target Tags
-            1. Target Tags: *'bastion'* (This is the network tag that will be assigned to the bastion host when it will be created)
+            1. Target Tags: *'bastion'* (This is the network tag that will be assigned to the bastion host when it will be created).
          8. Source Filter: IPv4 Ranges
          9. Source IPv4 Ranges: 0.0.0.0/0
          10. Protocols & Ports: Allow All
-         11. Click **Create**
+         11. Click **Create**.

 5. Create a ‘Cloud Router’ from the GCP console.
    1. Go to **‘Hybrid Connectivity’** > **‘Cloud Routers’**.